About Beas Kund Trek

 Being 3810m above sea level, the region is cold and temperate.
-This region does get a fair bit of rainfall and the average temperature is considered to be around 4 °C. The warmest month of this region in a year in July, which has an average temperature of about 13 °C and the lowest average temperatures in the winter months is experienced in January, with around minus 7 °C.
+This region does get a fair bit of rainfall and the average temperature is considered to be around 4 °C. The warmest month of this region in a year is July, which has an average temperature of about 13 °C, and the lowest average temperature in the winter months is experienced in January, with around minus 7 °C.

 Best time to visit

-Beas Kund trek's best time is from Mid-May to September.
-The weather remains favourable during these times for an unforgettable trekking experience.
+Beas Kund trek's best time is from mid-May to September.
+The weather remains favorable during these times for an unforgettable trekking experience.
 After October, trekking here gets difficult as the region gets covered by snow.
 During these months, the day hours experience pleasant temperatures of around 20 degrees but expect the temperature to drop to 3 to 4 degrees Celsius during the night.

 Highlights about Beas Kund Trek

-- You can experience beautiful picturesque landscapes, comprising of magnificent mountains, forests, grasslands and beckoning valleys along with a spell-bounding view of a glacier-fed lake.
+- You can experience beautiful picturesque landscapes, comprising magnificent mountains, forests, grasslands, and beckoning valleys along with a spell-bounding view of a glacier-fed lake.

-- Close up view of great mountain ranges and peaks like Friendship Peak, Shitidhar, Ladakhi, Hanuman Tibba, Mt Indrasen, Deo Tibba along with few more peaks from the Pir Panjal range.
+- Close-up view of great mountain ranges and peaks like Friendship Peak, Shitidhar, Ladakhi, Hanuman Tibba, Mt Indrasen, and Deo Tibba along with a few more peaks from the Pir Panjal range.

 - Throughout your trek, you will get to see numerous small streams.